LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Apple: Create your version of Loop in App Store (personal use only, not for distribution)
     * GitHub: Action: Create Certificates
     * GitHub: Action: Build Loop
-    * Apple: Set up TestFlight Group
+    * Apple: Set up Internal TestFlight Group
     * Phone: Install Loop with TestFlight